 The Ridgeland-Claude Dean Airport began as a dirt runway in 1939.
 In 1960, the popularity of the airport attracted funding from the State to construct a 3,000 foot-long by 70-foot-wide paved runway.
 Since 2013, the County has expended \$26.7 million to upgrade the Ridgeland-Claude Dean Airport.
 Those upgrades include environmental assessments, airport design, land acquisition and easements, and three years of construction of a new 4,200-foot runway capable of handling turboprops and light corporate jets.
 The new runway, 18-36, opened in January 2020.
 Today, corporate jets fly into the Ridgeland-Claude Dean Airport to bring people to the area for golf outings and to tour the area for potential business sites.
-Current projects include construction of an aircraft fueling station and an Automated Weather Observations System (AWOS) to assist pilots in inclement weather.
+Recently completed projects include the construction of an aircraft fueling station and an Automated Weather Observations System (AWOS) to assist pilots in inclement weather.
 A planned future project is a new 7,000 square foot terminal building with a galley, conference room, passenger waiting room, pilot lounge, bar and grill, aircraft observation area, and additional hangar space.
 These new amenities will provide convenience to pilots and corporate clients, and the fueling station will provide additional revenue.
 Federal Aviation Administration grants have provided approximately 90% of the funding for these projects, while the South Carolina Aeronautics Commission has provided grants for approximately 5% of the cost and the remainder has been funded by the County.

-In the last two years, the County Council has authorized numerous fee-in-lieu of tax (FILOT) and incentive agreements with companies proposing to locate in Jasper County and celebrated the location of six new companies which will collectively be investing \$264.3 million and creating 754 new jobs.
+In the past two years, the County Council has authorized numerous fee-in-lieu (FILOT) and incentive agreements with companies proposing to locate in Jasper County and celebrated the announcements of three new companies, the expansion of two existing companies, and the ongoing development of two industrial/distribution/logistics parks which will collectively be investing \$257.4 million and creating 799 jobs.